delacey/GPT-Transcriber-WhatsApp/README.md

 ## Other Comments

 I started out wanting to use OpenAI's whisper for the transcription piece of this project.
 Whisper has very good transcription quality, but I found that it would take a long time, even with their lighter models, and would often hang.
 Deepgram seems to be much faster and stable: you'll get your summary in one or two minutes after you send the m4a file in, while with Whisper you could be looking at ten minutes, or more, or never.
-I find this to be a useful timesaver and hope others do as well.
+I find this project to be a useful timesaver and hope others do as well.